Moon Boy (manhwa)

-Moon Boy (月요일 소년) is a Korean manhwa created by Korean author Lee Young-you.
+Moon Boy is a Korean manhwa created by Korean author Lee Young-you.
 The series, as of June 2009 (July '09 Party issue), is completed in Korea.
 It is complete with nine volumes.
 Nine of them have been translated and released in the United States and other parts of the world.
 It is translated into English by Yen Press, license absorbed from ICEkunion following the latter's dissolution.

 Plot

 Five years before the story begins, a fifth grade girl named Myung-Ee Joo is on her way to school when she accidentally bumps into a classmate, a boy named Yu-Da Lee.
 Yu-Da and Myung-Ee both have an instant dislike of each other but they have one thing in common; eyes that turn red at night when the moon's out.

 Later, Myung-Ee is asked out on a date by a tenth-grader and is annoyed at Yu-Da for his suspicions that the older boy wished to take advantage of her.
 This resulted in a conflict where she challenged Yu-Da to a fight after school.
 Yu-Da's suspicions of the tenth grader turned out to be correct.
 After school the older boy reveals himself to be a Fox who craves "Earth Rabbit Meat," this being Yu-Da and Myung-Ee.

 Luckily, Yu-Da is saved by an unknown boy and faints.
 Myung-Ee, not knowing of what had happened, is left still waiting for Yu-Da thinking she has been stood up and resolves to never talk to him again.
 On the following day however, Yu-Da does not show up for class and no one in class remembers him.
 No one in the entire school except for Myung-Ee.

 Five years later, Myung-Ee transfers to a school in a new city but is shocked to see Yu-Da among the student council with no recollection of her or ever living in the city where they both went to school together.
 Yu-Da's school council friends prevent Myung-Ee from speaking with Yu-Da for long and one member, Sa-Eun, tries to attack her in her home to wipe her memories of ever meeting Yu-Da.
 She is rescued by Ho-Rang a fellow student at her new school.

 She soon finds out that she is an "Earth Rabbit".
 A descendant of the Rabbit people who came from the Moon.
 The school council members guarding Yu-Da are Foxes who hunt the Rabbits for their flesh.
 Yu-Da is the "black rabbit" whose liver is said to have special immortality powers.
 Since his disappearance, Yu-Da was imprisoned by the Foxes and put under a memory spell to forget his childhood.
 He is guarded by the Foxes until he matures and his liver is harvested.

 Mung-Ee decides she wants to save Yu-Da's life with the help of fellow Rabbit Ho-Rang even if it means being targeted by the powerful Foxes guarding him.